patternfly/patternfly-org/packages/v4/src/content/developer-resources/accessibility-testing.md

 **General questions**

-<input type="checkbox" unchecked /> VO Rotor Navigation can discover all information <br/>
+<input type="checkbox" unchecked /> VO Rotor Navigation can discover all information. <br/>
-<input type="checkbox" unchecked /> VO Shortcut Navigation can discover all information <br/>
+<input type="checkbox" unchecked /> VO Shortcut Navigation can discover all information. <br/>
-<input type="checkbox" unchecked /> VO Cursor Navigation can discover all information. (dependent on component and use case- easy way to navigate to component) <br/>
+<input type="checkbox" unchecked /> VO Cursor Navigation can discover all information (dependent on component and use case- easy way to navigate to component). <br/>
-<input type="checkbox" unchecked /> Tabbed Keyboard Navigation can discover all information
+<input type="checkbox" unchecked /> Tabbed Keyboard Navigation can discover all information.
 - However, if content should be hidden from a screen reader, for instance, if it’s offscreen or just presentational, make sure that content is set to aria-hidden=”true”.  <br/>

 <input type="checkbox" unchecked /> Is it understandable and usable? <br/>
-  - <input type="checkbox" unchecked /> When you navigate to an item by keyboard or by screen reader, you can easily understand and use the item <br/>
+  - <input type="checkbox" unchecked /> When you navigate to an item by keyboard or by screen reader, you can easily understand and use the item. <br/>
-  - <input type="checkbox" unchecked /> Flow of information makes sense when navigating - screen readers navigate the page in DOM order, if you’ve used CSS to visually reposition elements, they may be announced in a nonsensical sequence.
+  - <input type="checkbox" unchecked /> The flow of information makes sense when navigating.
+Screen readers navigate the page in DOM order.
+If you’ve used CSS to visually reposition elements, they may be announced in a nonsensical sequence.
 If you need something to appear earlier in the page, try to physically move it earlier in the DOM.

 **Accessibility points** <br />
-<input type="checkbox" unchecked /> **Structure:** Need to map the visual information architecture to the various rotor menus that exist by default. <br />
+<input type="checkbox" unchecked /> **Structure:** The visual information architecture should map to the various rotor menus that exist by default. <br />
-- <input type="checkbox" unchecked /> **Check rotor:** are there good headings, landmarks, links, form controls, etc?
+- <input type="checkbox" unchecked /> **Check rotor:** Are there good headings, landmarks, links, form controls, etc?
 Do they make sense, are descriptive but not overloading with info? <br />
-  - <input type="checkbox" unchecked /> Headings (check that heading levels convey structure/content and do not skip)
-    - A common practice is to use a single h1 for the primary headline or logo on a page, h2s to designate major sections, and h3's in supporting subsections <br />
+  - <input type="checkbox" unchecked /> Headings: Check that heading levels convey structure/content and do not skip.
+A common practice is to use a single h1 for the primary headline or logo on a page, h2s for designating major sections, and h3s for supporting sections. <br />
   - <input type="checkbox" unchecked /> Links <br />
   - <input type="checkbox" unchecked /> Form Controls <br />
   - <input type="checkbox" unchecked /> Landmarks <br />